 - Your loan amount isn’t too high or too low

-If you, your vehicle, and your loan qualify for refinancing, you may be able to get that equity in the form of cash.
+If you, your vehicle, and your loan qualify for refinancing, you may be able to qualify for refinancing, and get that equity in the form of cash.

-If you decide to cash out vehicle equity, do it wisely.
+If refinancing isn't for you.
+If you decide to cash-out vehicle equity, do it wisely.
 Many borrowers use equity to help with future car purchases since it can be used as a down payment.
 Having plenty of equity is an ideal position to be in when you have an auto loan.